 - You may also want to put it into a plastic bag and squeeze as much air out of it as you can before closing (unless your gold jewelry includes pearls or opals; those gems need exposure to the moisture in the air to maintain their luster).

 Your gold jewelry may not need cleaning

 - Protect Your Jewelry: If your gold jewelry is well cared for and properly stored, you may never have to clean it.
-That means protecting your gold jewelry from being scratched by other pieces, keeping it in a dry atmosphere by using silica in your jewelry box or putting each piece in an airtight plastic bag, which in addition to keeping the piece dry gives the alloy metals less oxygen to react to, and keeping your gold jewelry away from sulphur producers such as rubber bands.
+That means protecting your gold jewelry from being scratched by other pieces, keeping it in a dry atmosphere by using silica in your jewelry box, or putting each piece in an airtight plastic bag, which in addition to keeping the piece dry, gives the alloy metals less oxygen to react to, and keeping your gold jewelry away from sulfur producers such as rubber bands.